speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture-2/2022-05-31-[Computer Architecture] IO.md

   - **Longer**, allowing multiple connections
   - 조금 느려도 low power?
   - Specified by standards for interoperability
-  - Connect to processor-memory bus through a bridg
+  - Connect to processor-memory bus through a bridge